 Why PAM is not enough

 We made clear that PAM – even if it’s perfectly setup and executed – does not suffice to protect your organization from the risks associated with privileged users.
-So, what you really need is an encompassing identity intelligence solution, which monitors and secures the accounts of all users in the company.
+So, what you really need is to supplement your PAM solution with an identity intelligence solution, such as Elimity, to rest assured that you’re monitoring all privileged users in your company.